JamesLoyd/JourneyThroughAvslor/README.md

 * Foxiepaws - Architect  and Core Developer
 * Terra-And-Luna - Core Developer

+###Roles###
+Every member of the core team has an important role.
+* Lore Master - charged with weaving the story, lore, and history of the in game realm.
+* Developers - charged with coding and developing the game
+* Architect - charged with helping us figure out the right models and design patterns to use

 ##How to get involved ##
 Send us a pull request or catch us on IRC.